Crossroads: Gauthier, Hamel and Herzog Virtual Opening Reception

 Want to hear about more events like this?Sign up for our newsletter

 Join us for our virtual opening reception with the artists of the Crossroads: Gauthier, Hamel and Herzog exhibition!
-Dust off your black beret, have your cheese cubed and wine or bubbly water poured tall for this fun night of virtual art and awards!
+Dust off your black beret, have your cheese cubed and wine or bubbly water poured tall for this fun night of virtual art!
 Guests will be able to hear statements form the artists over their work and engage with questions and feedback throughout the night.
 The outline of the event will include a guided tour of the exhibit.

 This reception is free to attend, but an RSVP is required and a suggested donation supports the future of the arts in southwest Florida.